riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 ### Class Properties

-Class properties are values that are associated wth a class.
+Class properties are values that are associated with a class.
 Just like a car has four wheels (each wheel is a property of a car), our tic tac toe game has 9 buttons (one for each position on the board).
 Our game view also has two text labels: a title and a subtitle.
 The title will just simply say the name of the game, and the subtitle will give current player's turn or the winner.

 ``` swift
 /*